 - The lifespan of an image post on Instagram is much shorter than on Pinterest.
 Most interactions take place within the first few hours after posting.
 And despite the focus on hashtags, images on Instagram fall into oblivion much faster.

-5. Use Social Media Automation wisely
+5. Use Social Media Automation Wisely for Cross Posting

 Manually sharing and re-sharing posts on multiple social channels are both time-consuming and tedious.
 Social media automation tools and plugins can help to automate these routine tasks.
 But automation has its benefits and also its pitfalls.
 If you don’t stick to the unwritten rules, social media automation can backfire on you and destroy your corporate reputation.